msksfo/cloudinary_npm/README.md

 ## My process for completing these exercises

--   I carefully read the exercise requirements to be sure I understood what was being asked of me.
+-   Carefully read the exercise requirements to be sure I understood what was being asked of me.
--   I found the code on Github.
-Forked and cloned it to my machine and installed all dependencies.
+-   Found the code on Github, then forked and cloned it to my machine installing all dependencies.
--   I took a lot of time to read through the code in the photo album project to determine which files I would need to modify in order to fulfill the exercise requirements.
-And to understand how the code works, where functions are called, with what parameters, etc.
+-   Read through the code in the photo album project to determine which files I would need to modify in order to fulfill the exercise requirements as well as understand how the code works, where functions are called, with what parameters, etc.
--   I spent time reading Cloudinary documentation, especially documentation on the Node.js SDK and the Upload API.
+-   Read Cloudinary documentation, especially documentation on the Node.js SDK and the Upload API.
--   I started coding my solution.
+-   Coded my solution.

 ## What went well